NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 ----- __550.8__ -----2022-06-25 22:36:43+08:00:

 I could have sworn there was at least one talent besides Nobuhime that was 'in-house' but on checking I think you're right.
 I think in general though that agencies that shutter will relinquish their IP control?
 F.ex.
 Amaryllis' members (at least those that kept going) kept their IPs.

+----- __550.9__ -----2022-06-26 11:48:56+08:00:

+Given all the shit that went down with Nobuhime I'm now beginning to think that's become a distinction without a difference, as it seems like upd8 was acting like it owned her whether or not she was originally indie.

 ### 551: [Why didn't Russia gain any colonies in Africa or East Asia?](https://old.reddit.com/r/AskHistorians/comments/vh4swk/why_didnt_russia_gain_any_colonies_in_africa_or/), submitted on 2022-06-21 12:33:20+08:00.